Avoiding Tourist Traps

 Chinese Medicine

-Beware of shady practitioners that charge a lot for their diagnosis or overcharge for some herbs or other “cure”.
+Beware of shady practitioners that charge a lot for their diagnosis or overcharge for some herbs or other "cure".
+More on Chinese Medicine>>>

 Restaurants

 Always find out the price of everything before eating.
-If you suspect anything get it written down so there can be no “misunderstandings”.
-Extras that are commonly charged for at around 1 yuan each are tea (sometimes per person), crockery sets, packs of tissues, and bowls of rice.
+If you suspect anything get it written down so there can be no "misunderstandings".
+Extras that are commonly charged for at around 1 yuan each are tea (sometimes per person), use of plastic-wrapped crockery sets, packs of tissues, and bowls of rice.
 These may cost a little more at more expensive restaurants, but check you are not drinking a really expensive tea without realizing.
 If you are offered a private room, check that it does not have an exorbitant price attached.

 Massages